jakeoddi/Stock-Price-Forecasting/README.md

 <p align="center">
   <img width="600" height="100" src="https://github.com/jakeoddi/small_cap_stock_price_forecasting/blob/main/images/rnn_input_output.PNG">
 </p>
 In practice, I used an inpute sequence of length 100 and an output sequence of length 14.
 In tuning hyperparameters, I consult the model's bias/variance as shown by the relationship between the training and testing RMSE.
-The function I used to split the training data was taken from [here](https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/).

 In training each model, I used the Adaptive Moment Estimation (Adam) optimizer, as it is generally faster than the main alternative, Stochastic Gradient Descent.
 For my loss function I used Mean Squared Error becuase it is most closely related to my evalutation metric Root Mean Squared Error.